The Militant: Current publication

 The Socialist Workers Party was founded on December 31, 1937, by Trotskyists following the expulsion of the "Socialist Appeal faction" from the Socialist Party of America.
 The SWP's newspaper continued to be known as Socialist Appeal until 1941 when it was renamed The Militant.
-This publication has continued without interruption through 2022.
+This publication has continued without interruption.

 In 1964, The Militant gained unwanted attention when it was revealed during the Warren Commission that Lee Harvey Oswald had his wife, Marina Oswald Porter take two photographs of him around March 31, 1963 posing in his backyard holding a copy of The Militant and another communist newspaper The Worker in one hand and the rifle that he would later use on November 22 to assassinate John F. Kennedy on the other (he held them in different hands in both photographs).
 These photographs were considered important evidence in the investigation as it proved the rifle was his.
 In the 1970s, another photograph of the same was found and was used in a later investigation in 1977.